insin/newforms-bootstrap/README.md

 # newforms-bootstrap

-A `BootstrapForm` component for rendering a [newforms](https://guthub.com/insin/newforms) From, using Bootstrap 3 classes and conventions for form layout.
+A `BootstrapForm` component for rendering a [newforms](https://guthub.com/insin/newforms) Form, using Bootstrap 3 classes and conventions for form layout.

 ## Demos